IrynaShymbor/books-postgres/README.md

 bundle add faker
 ```

 Add code in the seeds file to create entries in existing tables.
+Note that in Rails, we don't need to require the gem.

 ```rb
 # db/seeds.rb